twinters/torfs-bot/README.md

 However, you can acquire such data yourself or use completely different source material and put them in `\src\main\resources\torfstweets.txt` and `\src\main\resources\torfscolumns.txt`.
 Both are required to just be new-line separated plain texts, without any mark-up or annotations.
 To download tweets, you can use [this script](https://github.com/twinters/twitter-util/blob/master/src/main/java/be/thomaswinters/twitter/util/download/TweetDownloader.java).
-For the columns, just pasting the text into a the `torfscolumns.txt` will do the trick.
+For the columns, just pasting the text into the `torfscolumns.txt` will do the trick.

 ### Dependencies